 Severe tooth pain or a swollen jaw is a sign that you need to seek dental treatment immediately.
-Dr. Nancy Rotroff, DDS, MAGD in Ft.
-Lauderdale, Florida, saves time in her schedule for dental emergencies.
-If she determines you need a root canal, you are in safe hands.
-Call her office or book an appointment online right away if you have intense tooth pain or swelling in your jaw.
+Nancy Rotroff, DDS, MAGD, and Gerard Wasselle, DMD, providing Excellence in Dentistry in Fort Lauderdale, Florida, save time in their schedule for dental emergencies, such as root canals.
+If they determine you need a root canal, you are in safe hands.
+Call the office to book an appointment today if you have intense tooth pain or swelling in your jaw.

-During a root canal.
-Dr. Rotroff removes decay and infected material from the root or roots of the affected tooth (molars and premolars can have two or three roots).
+During a root canal, Dr. Rotroff and Dr. Wasselle remove decay and infected material from the root or roots of the affected tooth (molars and premolars can have two or three roots).

-After taking out the material, she cleans the area thoroughly, seals the tooth, and makes an impression so that a crown can be manufactured to replace the missing part of that tooth.
+After taking out the material, our doctors clean the area thoroughly, seal the tooth, and make an impression so that a crown can be manufactured to replace the missing part of that tooth.

 If you’re experiencing any of the following symptoms, it’s important to seek treatment right away to avoid a significant infection such as an abscess.

 Sudden sensitivity to hot or cold which lasts a long time

 Dr. Rotroff or Dr. Wasselle will perform several tests on the affected tooth or teeth to determine if a root canal is needed.
 For example, your doctor will take an x-ray of the tooth to determine if the tooth infected or possibly cracked.
 Your doctor may also place a tool on your tooth to check for sensitivity to hot or cold temperatures.

 A root canal procedure involves removing infected pulp material from the roots of your tooth.